Addalin/pyALiDAn/README.md

 for example for different dates.
 4. [Paths_lidar_learning.pptx](assets/Paths_lidar_learning.pptx) is for the planned changes to the data paths - which are meant to be much more organized, easier to maintain and less dependent.

-### Notes - personal

-1. [workflow.md](misc_private_pyALiDAn/workflow.md) contains information about the flow of data between the modules, such as what is the input and ouput of each stage.
-   1. It is not fully updated or clear but can provide useful information.

-2. [Notebookes](Notebookes) contains three folder for ongoing work:
-   - analysis - mostly for visualization and comparisons of various functions of the repo
-   - development - for developing new ideas and ongoing research
-   - playground - code trials and experiment, could also contain notebooks from web